EasySensors/switchBox/README.md

 A5 |	Connected to si1132 and bh1750 SCL
 A3 |	Connected to  ATSHA204A
 D3, D4, D5, D6,D7, D9 |	Available ARDUINO digital GPIO
+D4, D5, D6, D7 | Connected to Switch Connectors JST type
 D8 |	Connected to CS FLASH chip (OTA) M25P40
-MISO, MOSI, SCK, RST |	Connected to ISP header
 ANT |	RFM69 antenna
-Bat+ | Unregulated power up to 6.5 Volts

 Gnd | Ground
 Scissors line | you cat cut sensors and battery holder if you need just controller and radio